MariloyH/PyBer_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/102195803/167016456-3372fcdc-3389-4b79-93d4-c4299ab9ab0b.png)

 ## Describe the differences in ride-sharing data among the different city types.
-## Describe the differences in ride-sharing data among the different city types.

 From the first image, we could observe that the Urban rides are the most profitable of the company during this period.
 Althought in its majority they are no so expensive, (their average fare was of $24.53 USD), there were more, in a reaseon of 13 city rides per one rural ride.
 They have also more drivers, which seems logiucal,  because because the cities have more people and more traffic, and the people is changing to Ride Apps transportation.
 On the other hand, rural rides are less frequent, hence it has less  drivers, but, due the distances, there are more expensive than city rides, as the fare per driver shows.
 Its higher, but its not profiterable due its less frequency,  and here it is an opportunity to explore, because maybe ther are not enough rural drivers.
 Suburban rides are the average as much as fares than in frequency ant its respresent an important part of the Company´s revenues.

+# Summary:
-# Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

 From this results, we have 3 recommendations:
   1) Motivate an increase of Urban rides, due they are the most important part of the bussines revenues, but its not consistent with the number of asigned drivers.
   2) Establish a Fare goal for Suburban cities, paying atention to its number of drivers, because  its a city type with a lot of growth         potential.